-To be eligible for any of the following internships, students must have completed at least Pre-Calculus (MATH U127) with a grade of B or higher (for mathematics internships) or BIOL U101 (Introductory Biology) or CHEM U111/L (Introductory Chemistry) course with a grade of B or higher (for science internships).
+To be eligible for any of the following internships, students must have completed at least Calculus I (MATH U141) with a grade of B or higher (for mathematics internships) or Introductory Biology II (BIOL U102) or General Chemistry II (CHEM U112/L) course with a grade of B or higher (for science internships).
 Interested students should submit their application between August 1st and August 31st.
+Application Link

 Teaching Assistant Program

 Mathematics and Science Majors are Eligible for this Internship.
 Ten students will be selected to work with highly qualified mathematics and science teachers at local high schools on planning, teaching, and assessment.
 The Teaching Assistant Program will provide the students with authentic classroom experiences intended to attract them to the teaching profession.
 Students are expected to assist their teacher in the creation and implementation of engaging lessons.
 Students slected for this program will be paid $20 per hour and will spend a total of 60 hours in schools assisting teachers.

 Science Only Internship.
 STEM camps designed for high school students will be implemented beginning Summer 2021.
 The STEM Camps will expand on Spartanburg Community College's (SCC) camp to include high school students.
 The camp curriculum emphasizes connections between STEM concepts in a hands-on, student-centered format.
 The STEM Camp will be implemented over a one-week period and offered each year.
 A total of five underclassmen from both USC Upstate and SCC will work with Mrs. Addison, Dr. Bender, Mrs. Schmidt, and Dr. Kinley the week prior to the summer camp to learn the curriculum and inquiry-based instructional strategies.
 During the camp, faculty will lead the activities while assistants work with students individually and in small groups.
 Each intern will receive $1,000 for the one week of training and one week of implementation.